wikidattica/djankiserv/deploy/README.rst

   as you can add plugin I think we can develop a plugin to inspect specifically the content of anki syncronization, but I need to study more...

+  In the online setup I also managed to set it in reverse mode between traefik and django.
+Better suited while developing I wanted to see chunking/buffering.
+  In this case you need to visit the request/response page using the ip.

 * ``ngrok``: it also offer a web interface with request/response cycle.
 The interface is at port 4040 and you need to visit that page to know which